Picovoice/porcupine/binding/react/README.md

 ### Dynamic Import / Code Splitting

-If you are shipping Porcupine for Web and wish to avoid adding its ~2MB to your application's initial bundle, you can use dynamic imports.
+If you are shipping Porcupine for Web and wish to avoid adding its ~2 MB to your application's initial bundle, you can use dynamic imports.
 These will split off the porcupine-web-xx-worker packages into separate bundles and load them asynchronously.
 This means we need additional logic.

 We add a `useEffect` hook to kick off the dynamic import.
 We store the result of the dynamically loaded worker chunk into a `useState` hook.
 When `usePorcupine` receives a non-null/undefined value for the worker factory, it will start up Porcupine.